igor47/blog/_posts/2020-09-13-minimal-viable-air-quality.md

 [1457958.285306] usb 1-2: pl2303 converter now attached to ttyUSB0
 ```

-Looks like it got recognized correctly, and it's also helpful to note the address of the device.
+Looks like it got recognized correctly, and is available at `/dev/ttyUSB0`.
-In my case, it'll be available on `/dev/ttyUSB0`.
+On OSX, you will probably have to [install a driver](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41), but you can ignore the warning about restarting your computer.
+On these machines, the device will probably show up at `/dev/tty.usbserial`.

 While it has power, the PMS7003 will be outputting a continuous stream of binary data containing the particulate readings onto that TTY device.
 The [data sheet](https://download.kamami.com/p564008-p564008-PMS7003%20series%20data%20manua_English_V2.5.pdf) specifies the protocol:

 ![PMS7003 protocol](/static/images/minimal-aq-pms7003-protocol.png)

-Instead, I recommend using my [mini-aqi repo](https://github.com/igor47/mini-aqm), which includes a python implementation of the PMS7003 protocol.
+I recommend using my [mini-aqi repo](https://github.com/igor47/mini-aqm), which includes a Python implementation of this protocol.
-You will need a recent python (I tested with `3.8.3`).
+You will need a recent python (I tested with `3.8.3`; anything above `3.6` should probably work).
-Then, run these commands:
+Run these commands to grab the repo, install the code, and begin reading data:

 ```
 git clone https://github.com/igor47/mini-aqm.git
 cd mini-aqm/
+pip install poetry
 poetry install
-poetry run ./main.py --port=/dev/ttyUSB0
+poetry run ./main.py
 ```

 And you should see the output: